Join our volunteers!

 Four members of the FNS who are also members of the Canadian Ski Patrol (CSP) Volunteer Patrol at Fernie Alpine Resort will be providing ski patrol services this season on FNS trails at some of our events.
 As members of the CSP they have taken an advanced first aid course and are experienced in first aid at ski accident scenes and ski events.
 Training entails a 60-hour first aid course (16 hours are on line) with an emphasis on the practical aspects of first aid including patient evaluation, CPR and accident management.
 A bridging course of 16 hours of training is available for those who already have a current first aid certificate such as Wilderness First Aid or are a health care professional such as a RN.
 Training will be held during November/December in time for the winter ski season.
 If you are interested in joining this group or would like more information, please contact Jim Miller at email@example.com or Jennifer Heath at firstname.lastname@example.org

-A number of volunteers will be needed to support FNS in hosting a Teck Kootenay Cup Race on February 11, 2017 at the Elk Valley Nordic Centre.
+A number of volunteers will be needed to support FNS in hosting the Teck Kootenay Cup Races event on December 30 and 31, 2017 at the Elk Valley Nordic Centre.
 Non-members as well as club members may join us to make this event successful.
-This includes volunteers for timekeeping, start and finish lines, food distribution, course marshalling, setting up the stadium area with fencing, signage along the course, etc. An organizing committee plans this event with the help of many volunteers.
+This includes volunteers for food distribution, timekeeping, start and finish lines, course marshalling, setting up the stadium area with fencing, signage along the course, etc. The organizing committee plans this event with the help of many volunteers.
 Help from anyone with a little free time and interest in outdoor sports will be greatly appreciated.
 Join us as a volunteer or as a member of the organizing commitee by email to email@example.com

 Trail Maintenance and Work Party Volunteers